 Studies suggest that rice likewise contains a lectin that resembles WGA (Kolberg et al. 19875).

 So whole grain rice is not necessarily ideal for weight loss.
-But to determine if it will throw you out of ketosis, we need to look at the carbohydrate content.
+But we need to examine the carbohydrate content to determine if it will throw you out of ketosis.

 Carbs in Rice

 White rice contains less fiber than brown rice, indicating that its carbohydrates cause blood sugar and insulin levels to rise more quickly.